amandat85/LIRI/README.md

 # LIRI-Node-Application
  LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
-This LIRI node application uses the Inquirer node module for user input.

 ## Repository
 https://github.com/amandat85/LIRI-Node-Application